adrianduffell/woocommerce-onboarding-extensions/README.md

-# woocommerce-onboarding-recommendations
+# woocommerce-onboarding-extensions
-Collection of free extensions recommended in WooCommerce onboarding.
+Collection of free extensions surfaced in WooCommerce onboarding.
 For code analysis and testing.